Essex County Council’s (ECC) Procurement team is the largest in Local Government and we are the only CIPS accredited County Council.

 19:20pm – The framework call-off I am leading requires attention as it needs to be concluded this week, so I work on it until 20:00.

-As you can see life as a Contract and Category Manager is extremely varied, with a chance to work with colleagues across the Council, with our partners in the public sector and with our supply chains.
+As you can see life as a Procurement Manager is extremely varied, with a chance to work with colleagues across the Council, with our partners in the public sector and with our supply chains.

 We’re always looking for talented individuals to join our Procurement function, if you would like to find out more about our Procurement function and view our current vacancies, please click here.